MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/index.md

 PlayFab's multiplayer server hosting service allows you to operate a dynamically scaling pool of custom game servers in Azure.

 All PlayFab indie, pro, and enterprise tier customers can access the service and use a limited, free quota of multiplayer servers for product evaluation and testing.
-Because we're still improving the portal experience, samples, and documentation, this service is in a **preview** mode.

 There are three key concepts to PlayFab multiplayer servers: